lamini-ai/lamini-examples/ift.md

 We start by loading the data files and segmenting the text into chunks, which will be appended to prompts at a later stage.
-Dividing the text into chunks (ex.
-512 characters each) is necessary because appending a large text to prompts exceed the model's input limitations.

 The code below creates a loader that specifies the data path and how the data will be broken into chunks.